LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/mythicmobs.md

 ## Animations

 As you can see I also added some Skills to replace the mob animation dynamically.\
-`{play=attack}` is used to make the attack animation play, in this case when the entity attacks.
+`{play=attack}` is used to play the attack animation, in this case when the entity attacks.

 \
 `{walk=b_walk}` is used to replace the mob walk animation `b_walk` which is an "angry" walk animation, because the mob has just attacked another entity and has a target.